Extending Adversarial Attacks to Produce Adversarial Class Probability Distributions: Validating Our Proposals: Setup and Results

 For illustration purposes, we first report the results obtained for the particular scenario in which we want to produce the same probability distribution that the model produces when it is applied on clean samples.
 Notice that this distribution is the same as the ground truth distribution of the classes, since we assume that the model produces a correct classification for the original samples.
-Having the ability to reproduce such distributions allows an adversary to deploy attacks that are less likely to be detected in the long run.\footnote{We clarify that this does not imply that each individual attack that is sent to the model will also be less detectable, as this depends on the underlying targeted adversarial attack method employed.}
+Having the ability to reproduce such distributions allows an adversary to deploy attacks that are less likely to be detected in the long run, for instance, by label-shift detection methods that can warn against the presence of multiple adversarial attacks against the model \citep{rabanser2019failing}.\footnote{We clarify that this does not imply that each individual attack that is sent to the model will also be less detectable, as this depends on the underlying targeted adversarial attack method employed.}

-To begin with, Figure \ref{fig:targeting_initial_metrics} (right) shows the achieved fooling rates for each method, as well as the maximum fooling rate that can be achieved for every $\epsilon$ as reference, that is, the percentage of inputs in $\hat{\mathcal{X}}$ for which it is possible to create a targeted attack capable of fooling the model.
+To begin with, Figure \ref{fig:targeting_initial_metrics} (left) shows the achieved fooling rates for each method, as well as the maximum fooling rate that can be achieved for every $\epsilon$ as reference, that is, the percentage of inputs in $\hat{\mathcal{X}}$ for which it is possible to create a targeted attack capable of fooling the model.
 These results have been averaged for the 50 different 2-fold cross-validations.
-According to the results, the four attack methods maintained fooling rates very close to the optimal values, independently of the distortion threshold.
+For the sake of simplicity, and since the MFRB achieves by definition the maximum possible fooling rate, the results corresponding to that baseline are not included in the figure.
+According to the results, the four attack methods maintained fooling rates very close to the optimal values independently of the distortion threshold, with the exception of the UBM and the EWTM, in which a loss can be observed (of approximately 10\% and 4\%, respectively) for the lowest values of $\epsilon$ evaluated.
+It can also be noticed that the lowest fooling rates are achieved by the MAB, with a loss of approximately 15\% for $\epsilon \geq 0.005$.